Innovative consulting to support businesses sharpen their effectiveness and improve their success

 FQ - We sharpen business focus to increase your success of delivering your strategy; we help ensure that your business does not have competing demands, blockers or too much to deal with that would hinder delivery of your strategy

-These are the hidden levers that greatly improve your chances for obtaining whatever success you are after at a fraction of the cost.
+These are the hidden levers that greatly improve your chances for obtaining success at a fraction of the cost.

-Let's use an example below to bring to life what we mean when we talk about sharpening your IQ, EQ and FQ.
+Let's bring to life what we mean when we talk about sharpening your IQ, EQ and FQ.

 Let's imagine the context is that your team's vision is to scale a mountain.